ibm-cloud-docs/speech-to-text/acoustic-models.md

 ## Deleting a custom acoustic model
 {: #deleteModel}

 Use the `DELETE /v1/acoustic_customizations/{customization_id}` method to delete a custom acoustic model that you no longer need.
-The method deletes all audio that is associated with the custom model as well as the model itself.
-Use this method with caution: A custom model and its data cannot be reclaimed once you delete the model.
+The method deletes all audio that is associated with the custom model and the model itself.
+Use this method with caution: A custom model and its data cannot be reclaimed after you delete the model.

 ### Example request
 {: #deleteExample}